-Verbs are often thought of as ‘doing words’, but could you explain main verbs, auxiliary verbs and modal verbs to
+We often think of verbs as ‘doing words’.
+But could you explain main verbs, auxiliary verbs and modal verbs to your class?
+Use this verbs KS2 lesson plan to do just that…

 Within a clause, the verb element consists of one or more verbs which make up the verb phrase.
 There are two main types of verb that can occur within a verb phrase: the main verb and the auxiliary verb.